Sanglorian/orcus/Orcus Monsters - current.md

 > †	**Three Whirling Swords** (standard, at-will) ● **Weapon**
 > The marilith makes up to three *sword* attacks, each against a different target.
 The marilith may shift 1 after each attack.
 > **Terrible Swift Swords** (free, encounter)
-> For the rest of this turn, all attacks you make score a critical hit on a natural 15-20.
+> For the rest of this turn, all attacks the marilith makes score a critical hit on a natural 15-20.
 > **Beguiling Gaze** (standard, at-will) ● **Psychic, Charm**
 > Ranged 10; +34 vs Will; the target is pulled 6 squares.